 speak about problems.
 Listening to our bodies, maybe letting them

 move, can be a way to come closer to feelings, enabling us to bring

 them ‘into the light’.
 And so often, by listening to our bodies, we

-can actually find the healing we need, by re-discovering the
+can actually find the healing we need, by experiencing all parts of

 In individual psychotherapy sessions we speak together, we pay